Practising yoga at a retreat in the Sacred Valley, Peru

 Pachamanca lunch

-We walk to the home of a local family where a picnic lunch will be prepared--we will have a chance to make a Pachamanca.
+We walk to the home of a local family where a picnic lunch will be preparedāwe will have the chance to make a Pachamanca.

-Pachamanca comes from the Quechua words “Pacha” or earth and “Manka” or pot.
-There are regional variations on how it is cooked and occasionally with ingredients.
+Pachamanca comes from the Quechua words āPachaā or Earth, and āMankaā or pot.
+There are regional variations in how it is cooked and, occasionally, in the ingredients.

 Preparation begins with the heating of stones over a fire.
 Meat and vegetables are then placed on top.
-An oven – called a huatia – is made by placing earth and grass on top of the food.
+An ovenācalled a huatiaāis made by putting earth and grass on top of the food.
 Everything is usually cooked for 2-3 hours.
 We arrive just in time to dine and see the Pachamanca being prepared.

-After eating we head to Chinchero.
+After eating, we head to Chinchero.

 Centro de Textiles Tradicionales del Cusco

-There is time to browse in the shop, where the items you’ve seen being made are sold.
-This is a great place to get a souvenir, from Inca-style purses, colorful tablecloths, wall hangings, and many more exquisitely patterned artisanal goods.
+There is time to browse in the shop, where the items youāve seen being made are sold.
+This is a great place to get souvenirs, including Inca-style purses, colorful tablecloths, wall hangings, and many other exquisitely patterned artisanal goods.

-Transfer back to Sach’a Munay in time for relaxation and afternoon or early evening yoga
+Transfer back to Sachāa Munay in time for relaxation and afternoon or early evening yoga.

 Included: Breakfast, lunch, dinner, entrance to Maras, snacks, private transport, & yoga studio.

-Cusco City Tour
+Day 5: Cusco City Tour

-Our first stop is to the bustling San Pedro market, where many Cusqueños start their day.
-We stop to have coffee or tea and take a tour of the stands that sell everything from fruits and vegetables, meats, and medicinal plants.
+Our first stop is the bustling San Pedro market, where many CusqueƱos start their day.
+We stop for coffee or tea and take a tour of the stands that sell everything from fruits and vegetables to meats and medicinal plants.

 More about San Pedro Market

 San Pedro Market is a full sensory experience.
-On the way in you will notice street vendors in traditional dress, hawking snacks, herbs, and other dry foods.
+On the way in, you will notice street vendors in traditional dress, hawking snacks, herbs, and other dry foods.
 There is a myriad of stalls inside, selling everything from local food to souvenirs to freshly squeezed juices from a dizzying array of fruits (make sure yours is made with bottled water to avoid an upset stomach).

-Colors and smells flood your sense.
-Your guide will help you with any purchases you wish to make – haggling can be great fun – as well as trying local fruits and foods.
+Colors and smells flood your senses.
+Your guide will help you with any purchases you wish to makeāhaggling can be great funāas well as trying local fruits and foods.

 Plaza de Armas and Cusco Cathedral

-After enjoying the market, we walk to Cusco’s main, central plaza, called Plaza de Armas.
-This plaza is a great place to return to at another point and enjoy a coffee from one of the balconies of a coffee shop while people watching.
+After enjoying the market, we walk to Cuscoās central plaza, Plaza de Armas.
+This plaza is a great place to return to later and enjoy a coffee from one of the coffee shop balconies while people-watching.

 On our city tour, we head to The Cathedral Basilica of the Assumption of the Virgin (Cusco Cathedral), built between 1560 and 1654 in the Gothic-Renaissance style.
-The Incas included some of their own symbols – there is the carved head of a jaguar on the main cathedral doors.
+The Incas included some of their own symbolsāthere is the carved head of a jaguar on the main cathedral doors.

 Coricancha Temple

 Lunch is usually taken around noon-1pm, depending on how hungry you are feeling.
-Your guide will take you to a local restaurant where you can try any number of local dishes, including cuy (guinea pig) if you wish.
+Your guide will take you to a local restaurant where you can try any number of regional dishes, including cuy (guinea pig) if you wish.

 Sacsayhuaman

-After lunch, we hop into our waiting vehicle and drive 15 minutes to the UNESCO world heritage site of Sacsayhuaman.
+After lunch, we hop into our waiting vehicle and drive 15 minutes to the UNESCO World Heritage Site of Sacsayhuaman.

 Not included: Lunch, entrance to Sacsayhuaman (covered by boleto turistico).

-Ollantaytambo & transfer to Aguas Calientes
+Day 6: Ollantaytambo & transfer to Aguas Calientes

 After yoga and breakfast, you will be picked up and transferred to Ollantaytambo.

 Ollantaytambo is one of the best-preserved Inca towns in all of Peru.
-Many of the original buildings from the 15th century are still standing.
-Ollantaytambo was an important town – it was home to the Inca emperor Pachacutec – and was the base for military victories against the Spanish.
+Many of the original 15th-century buildings are still standing.
+Ollantaytambo was an important town ā it was home to the Inca emperor Pachacutec ā and was the base for military victories against the Spanish.

-Today we explore the exquisite terracing, fountains, aqueducts, and ruins that surround the town.
+Today, we explore the exquisite terracing, fountains, aqueducts, and ruins that surround the town.
 A highlight is Temple Hill with its Sun Temple and the impressive Wall of the Six Monoliths.
 The Pinkuylluna Inca storehouses are also spectacular.

 Aguas Calientes